 A little exercise about seeing suggested by Damon Knight in Creating Short Fiction

 Walking on the path through the woods in my neighborhood, I wear a mask.
-The pandemic, you know.
-Since my glasses fog when I exhale, I take them off.
+The COVID-19 pandemic, you know.
+Since my glasses fog when I exhale, I remove them.

 The leaves of bushes before and beyond receive their own pattern of sun rays, and illumination which Thomas Young perhaps suggested in his double-slit light experiment.
 At first sight, at a distance from which I could not discern individual elements, they gave me a single gauze wreath.